hernantz/blog/content/its-the-competition-stupid.md

 want to live in.

-While these arbitrary rules might come from traditions, the constitution, moral conventions or even cientific papers, they cannot be agreed universally, nor will they be perfect.
-Ideally we would have the oportunity to be part of their selection and later fine tuning somehow.
+While these arbitrary rules might come from traditions, the constitution, moral conventions or even scientific papers, they cannot be agreed universally, nor will they be perfect.
+Ideally we would have the opportunity to be part of their selection and later fine tuning somehow.